 More information about backflow prevention(external link).

-Talk to your pool supplier or local plumbing merchant about the right option for your pool or spa.
+Talk to your pool supplier or local plumbing merchant about the right option for your swimming or small heated pool.

-Swimming and spa pools contain chlorine and other substances that are harmful to the environment and toxic to fish.
-To protect our rivers, streams and wetlands, it’s important that only rain water goes into our stormwater network.
+Residential or small heated pools contain chlorine and other substances that are harmful to the environment and toxic to fish.
+To protect our rivers, streams and wetlands, it’s important that only rainwater goes into our stormwater network.

-It’s easy to do the right thing with your pool water.
+It’s easy to do the right thing with your swimming or small heated pool water.

-In Christchurch, permission isn’t needed to put pool water into our wastewater (sewer) network.
+In Christchurch, permission isn’t needed to put swimming or small heated pool water into our wastewater (sewer) network.

 All chlorinated water, saltwater and filter-backwash water must be discharged into the wastewater network via the pool plumbing to a gully trap.